Best of Newark Museums

-As one of the oldest cities in the US, the Newark museums carry a lot of historical objects and artefact.
-In fact, the city of Newark in New Jersey is very much suitable for those who want to immerse themselves in art & culture.
+As one of the oldest cities in the US, the Newark museums carry a lot of historical objects and artifacts.
+In fact, Newark in New Jersey is very suitable for those who want to immerse themselves in art & culture.
 As a result, make sure to explore these museums mentioned here to get to know the community living here much better.

 The Newark Museum of Art is the largest amongst the Newark museums as well as the biggest in the state of New Jersey.
-This gallery holds artworks from all continents around the globe, however the main focus point is the art pieces from Americas.
-If you like decorative arts and ant see creations from Asia or Africa, then this is the museum to visit.
+This gallery holds artworks from all continents around the globe; however, the main focus point is the art pieces from the Americas.
+If you like decorative arts and want to see creations from Asia or Africa, then this is the museum to visit.
 The location of this museum is a short distance away from Harriet Tubman Park.
-Also, the best way to get here using public transport is to get of at Washington Park Station.
-The admission fee for adults are at $10 an for all other categories the fee is $8.
+Also, the best way to get here using public transport is to get off at Washington Park Station.
+The admission fee for adults is $10, and for all other categories, the fee is $8.

-GRAMMY Museum Experience Prudential Center is located inside Prudential Center sport & entertainment area.
+GRAMMY Museum Experience Prudential Center is located inside the Prudential Center sport & entertainment area.
 It is one of the best Newark museums for music and those who love the Grammy ceremonies.
-The place is not very massive in size and you can easily see all the interesting parts in short time.
-However, you can still observe a lot of nice images and history of the event.
+The place is not very massive in size, and you can easily see all the interesting parts in a short time.
+However, you can still observe a lot of nice images and the history of the event.
 In fact, you might only spend an hour touring the entire museum.
-Therefore, it is worth a try and will not take much of you daily schedule.
+Therefore, it is worth a try and will not take much of your daily schedule.

-The Jewish Museum of New Jersey is the oldest running synagogue and one of handful of Newark museums that showcase the life of Jewish Americans life and their artworks.
-This museum plays a important part in lives of Jewish community in New Jersey and offers permanent as well as rotating exhibitions.
-Most of such exhibits hover around representing the Holocaust memorial and overall life experience of Jewish community in both Newark and New Jersey.
-You can find this museum/synagogue on Broadway street very close to St. Michael’s Roman Catholic Church.
+The Jewish Museum of New Jersey is the oldest running synagogue and one of the handful of Newark museums that showcase the life of Jewish Americans life and their artworks.
+This museum plays an important part in the lives of the Jewish community in New Jersey.
+It offers permanent as well as rotating exhibitions.
+Most of such exhibits hover around representing the Holocaust memorial and the overall life experience of the Jewish community in both Newark and New Jersey.
+You can find this museum/synagogue on Broadway Street, very close to St. Michael’s Roman Catholic Church.